snowplow/snowplow/README.md

     println("Referer not in database")
 }

-// Alternatively calling parse on the companion object will lazily instantiate a new Parser
-// instance automatically
-println( Parser.parse[IO](refererUrl, pageUrl).unsafeRunSync() == result ) // => True

-// You can also provide a list of domains which should be considered internal Parser.parse[IO](
+// You can provide a list of domains which should be considered internal Parser.parse(
     new URI("http://www.subdomain1.snowplowanalytics.com"),
     Some("http://www.snowplowanalytics.com"),
     List("www.subdomain1.snowplowanalytics.com", "www.subdomain2.snowplowanalytics.com")
-).unsafeRunSync() match {
+) match {
   case Some(result) =>
     println(result.medium) // => "internal"
     println(result.source) // => None